prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

     </tr>
     <tr>
       <td><strong>Validator</strong></td>
       <td>Validators let people stake 32 ETH as collateral within Ethereum's <strong>consensus layer</strong>.
-Validators are responsible for proposing blocks within Ethereum's proof-of-stake consensus mechanism, and will fully replace proof-of-stake miners after The Merge. <br /> <br />Validators talk only to local beacon nodes.
-Beacon nodes are responsible for pulling and broadcasting data from/to the Ethereum network as validators perform their duties.</td>
+Validators are responsible for proposing blocks within Ethereum's proof-of-stake consensus mechanism, and will fully replace proof-of-stake miners after The Merge. <br /> <br />Any given validator talks only to the one beacon node that it's connected to.
+A validator's beacon node tells the validator what work to do, and broadcasts the validator's work to the Ethereum network as the validator performs its duties.</td>
     </tr>
 </table>